radiantdeer/AIDr/README.md

 - Reminders : able to list reminders made & create new reminders

 ### Incoming
-- Speech-to-text, and *vice versa*
+- Text-to-speech
 - "Dummy" file upload
-- Several planned chatting functionalities : diagnosing, drug explainer
+- Several planned chatting functionalities : diagnosing
 - *Feedbacks* for saving reminders ("Reminders added successfully!", or something like that)
 - Push-notification of reminders
 - Settings (?)